Trending Topics

 3. The linkage between organizational and individual goals is backward if present at all.
 When using MBO, it is critical that the goal-setting process flows from the organizational level to the unit level, to the individual level.
 This is necessary in order to link individual goals and performance with the bigger picture of organizational objectives.
 Also, remember that we can’t ensure that the desired linkage is present if we don’t communicate our organizational goals.

 4. MBO is used as a replacement for effective leadership practices or, worse yet, as the only motivational tool employed to influence performance.
 In essence, we use MBO in name only.
-We assign objectives and we evaluate performance based on a comparison to those objectives.
+We assign objectives and we evaluate performance based on a comparison of those objectives.
 We fail to offer communication, guidance, or support.
 Ultimately, when the objectives are not met, we label the outcome as a “performance issue.”
 To use MBO effectively, police leaders must remember that Peter Drucker developed the concept as a managerial tool for supervisors, not as a method for evaluating employees’ performance.

 Making MBO work in LE